-A Greek queen, who compared herself to the goddess Athena, and became the ruler of Punjab, India set the precedence for female sovereigns in Ancient and Medieval India.
-She was the wife of the second greatest Buddhist emperor in India, the Indo-Greek King Menander (Milind) I Soter.
-Her name was Agathoclea.
+An ancient Greek queen named Agathoclea Theotropus, who compared herself to the goddess Athena, and became the ruler of Punjab, India, set the precedence for female sovereigns in Ancient and Medieval India.
+She was the wife of the second greatest Buddhist emperor in India, the Greek King of India Menander (Milind) I Soter.

 Unlike kings, there have been only very few queens throughout world history who have ruled as sovereigns and also issued their very own currency.
 This has been because of the substantially patriarchal views of human societies, with matriarchy being rather rare in most parts of the world.

 Ancient Indian society had its own achievements and deficits when it came to empowerment of women, especially when analyzed from various viewpoints.
 However, this did not make it a non-patriarchal society by any means.

 Much like Ancient Greek society, earlier Indian society was biased towards men.
 Despite extreme social constraints on women in classical antiquity in Greece and India, however, there were also a number of powerful female goddesses.
 These included Athena, Artemis Aphrodite, Hera, Hestia, and Hecate in Greece.
 Durga, Chandi, Shakti, Saraswati, Lakshmi, Parvati, and Kali were among such goddesses in India.

 After the death of Alexander the Great, several Greek queens, including Olympias, Adea Eurydice, and Cratesipolis, ruled portions of Alexander’s former empire in an unprecedented situation.
 This was in part due to outside influences which had infiltrated the Macedonian kingdom.
 Another reason for this was that Macedonian soldiers were, in fact, willing to follow women’s orders.